collaborativebioinformatics/SpikeVarTykeVar/README.md

 <img src="images/SpikeVarReporter.png"  height="250" align="right">

 After creating the modified BAM file we have to re-calculate the variant allele frequency (VAF) for all variants.
-First all variants stored from both VCF files need to be merged and the VAF needs to be recalculated.
+First, all variants stored from both VCF files must be merged and the VAF must be recalculated.
 Depending on the variants we either start a SNV or SV caller, which can recalculate the VAF of each variant.
-For SNVs we are using bcftools mpileup.
+For SNVs, we are using bcftools mpileup.
 For SVs and short read data we are using Paragraph from Illumina and for long read data Sniffles2 is used.

-Last the re-genotyped VCF is filtered according to the VAF with a small Python script, which calculates the minor allele frequency (MAF) for each variant and lets a variant pass to the final output if the MAF is equal or greater then the use specified VAF.
+Last the re-genotyped VCF is filtered according to the VAF with a small Python script, which calculates the minor allele frequency (MAF) for each variant and lets a variant pass to the final output if the MAF is equal or greater than the use specified VAF.
 ```
 ./2b_re-genotyping_main.sh <VARIANT> <VAF> <sampleA.vcf> <sampleB.vcf> <sampleAandB.bam> output/path <ref.fa> <short|long>
 ```